 Local Indonesian mythology has it that orangutans actually have the ability to speak, but choose not to, fearing they would be forced to work if were they ever caught.
 Legends aside, even if this were the case, who could blame them?

 Where are the orangutans?

-Orangutans are divided into two different subspecies.
+Orangutans are divided into three different species: Sumatran, Bornean and Tapanuli (who are only found on Sumatra).
 In general, Borneans are slightly smaller in size and have darker hair than their Sumatran cousins.
 The Bornean subspecies is further divided into several distinct geographic types.
 The orangutan is the only non-human great ape left in Asia, but due to all the threats against them their chances of survival is quickly diminishing.

 While exact numbers are unknown, one thing is for sure: the number of orangutans in the wild is decreasing drastically.
 In Sumatra the latest calculations show that orangutan numbers have been reduced from 12,000 in 1993 to only about 6,500 today.
 In Borneo fewer than 35,000 orangutans are believed to remain.

 Below you can find some facts about orangutans and forests.
 Remember that the numbers are estimates.
 Exact figures are hard to come by.

 Male 4 1/2 feet; Female 3 1/2 feet.

 Their arms are much longer than their legs.